-Stays of proceedings will be granted if "reasonably necessary" for the continued operations of the debtor companies.
-The initial stay period is reduced from 30 days to 10 days.
-As well initial relief in first day orders will only be granted if "reasonably necessary".
-These amendments will help ensure that orders granted at the commencement of insolvency do not over-reach, and are fair to other creditor interests.
+Stays of proceedings will be granted in CCAA proceedings if "reasonably necessary" for the continued operations of the debtor companies.
+The initial stay period was reduced from 30 days to 10 days.
+Also, other initial relief in first day orders will only be granted if "reasonably necessary".
+These amendments will help ensure that orders granted at the commencement of insolvency do not over-reach and are fair to other creditor interests.
 Certain relief like new funding (DIP financing orders) and pre-baked solicitation proceedings for the sale of assets, which may prejudice stakeholders who had no notice of insolvency proceedings, may now be challenged earlier.